dokku/dokku/docs/development/plugin-triggers.md

 ### `dependencies`

 - Description: Used to install system-level dependencies.
-Invoked by `plugin:install-dependencies`.
 - Invoked by: `dokku plugin:install-dependencies`
 - Arguments: None
 - Example: